-Crosspoint Church, which operates Bangor Christian School, seeks a constitutional right to openly discriminate against and exclude students from publicly funded education based on their identity.
-In our “friend of the court” brief, we argue that the right to discriminate has never been recognized by any court, and this Court should not be the first.
-Public dollars should never be used to discriminate.
+Crosspoint Church, which operates Bangor Christian School, seeks a constitutional right to openly discriminate against LGBTQ students while receiving public education funding at the same time.
+We filed friend-of-the-court briefs arguing that the right to discriminate has never been recognized by any court, and this court should not be the first.
+Any school that wants to participate in state educational programs must play by the same rules as all others.

 Case Background:

-Maine is one of a few states with a school choice program, in Maine referred to as the Town Tuitioning Program.
-The Town Tuitioning Program provides public funds for children who live in rural school districts without a public school at their grade level to attend a school—public or private—in another district.
+Maine is one of a few states with a school tuition program that pays for students to attend approved private schools in districts where no public school exists, known as the Town Tuitioning Program.
 In its recent decision in Carson v.
 Makin, the Supreme Court held that religious schools may receive public funds by participating in the Town Tuitioning Program.

-Crosspoint Church, which operates Bangor Christian School, openly discriminates against students on the basis of their faith, sexual orientation, and gender identity because it deems these students’ identities and beliefs inconsistent with its own religious beliefs.
-Private religious entities have long been exempted from nondiscrimination laws.
-But Crosspoint wants to have it both ways: to receive public funding and remain exempt from nondiscrimination laws.
+Crosspoint Church, which operates Bangor Christian School, openly discriminates against students based on their faith, sexual orientation, and gender identity.
+The school refuses to admit LGBTQ students because it deems these students’ identities and beliefs are "inconsistent" with its own religious beliefs.
+Private religious entities have long been exempted from non-discrimination laws, but Crosspoint wants to have it both ways.
+The church wants to receive public education funding and remain exempt from non-discrimination laws.

-Maine’s public funding is designed to provide an education for Maine students consistent with the state’s interests.
-Those interests include ensuring that students receive a baseline education, and therefore schools participating in the state tuitioning program must teach specific courses from a government-approved curriculum.
-The state’s interests also include eliminating discrimination on the basis of religion, sexual orientation, and gender identity and expression to ensure that publicly funded schools are open to all students.
+Maine’s public funding is designed to provide education for students consistent with the state’s obligation to provide a free education to all, regardless of their identity.
+The state must ensure students receive a baseline education, so schools participating in the state tuitioning program must teach specific courses from the state-approved curriculum, just like all public schools.
+The state must also provide free education to all, so it has an interest in eliminating discrimination based on religion, sexual orientation, and gender identity and expression to ensure that publicly funded schools are open to all students.
 Bangor Christian School’s discriminatory policies are in direct conflict with students’ right to an equal education.

 District Court Victory: